Lombiq/Orchard-Dojo-Library/Library/DevelopmentGuidelines/BestPractices/Orchard.md

 ----------

 When you have multiple features in a single module always make the sub-features depend on the main feature for clarity.
+This will prevent confusion if you want to place some common functionality in the main feature.
 It should also be the requirement anyway: sub-features are in that module because they have something in common with the main feature.

 ----------